 Integrating Normative and Functional Approaches to Rule of Law and Human Rights (INFAR)

-At the end of December 2014, researchers at the Erasmus School of Law (led by Sanne Taekema), together with GLSJ researchers at the ISS (Karin Arts and Jeff Handmaker) and Erasmus School of History, Culture and Communication (led by Robert von Friedeburg), were awarded a research grant by the Erasmus Research Excellence Initiative.
+At the end of December 2014, researchers at the Erasmus School of Law (led by Sanne Taekema), together with GLSJ researchers at the ISS (Karin Arts and Jeff Handmaker) were awarded a research grant by the Erasmus Research Excellence Initiative.

 The award, which provides matching funds, amounts to a total, joint institutional commitment of 1.6 million euros, to be implemented over a period of 5 years (September 2015 – August 2020).